01miaom/jiankangyizhan/README.md

 In view of the fact that there are too many charging scripts, the time for a website to grab a spot has been shortened to 25 seconds, far exceeding the limit that non-script users can grab.
 So open source this script.
 This script is for learning purposes only, not for commercial use.

-Some code may be invalid after the website is updated.
+Some code may be invalid after the verification code system is updated.

 ## Preparation before starting